netdata/netdata/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/centralized-cloud-notifications-reference.md

 #### System

-These notifications go to general targets like a Slack channel, with admins setting rules for notification targets based on workspace or alert level.
+These notifications go to general targets like a Slack channel, with administrators setting rules for notification targets based on workspace or Alert level.

 ### Service Classification